We Love Doodles

 Unfortunately, bait dogs are a thing throughout the US and internationally.
 Although many organizations are cracking down on dog fighting, new rings, often by criminals with lengthy records, keep emerging.

-If you suspect dogs are being used as bait or for dog fighting, you should report them anonymously to the authorities.
+If you suspect dogs are being used as bait or for dog fighting, you should report them to the authorities.
+You’ll usually have the choice to report anonymously.

-Often this breed is used as a bait dog and does not survive to be seen by shelters.
-When Pit bulls have served their purpose, they are killed or left to die alone.
+Often this breed is used as a bait dog and does not survive to be rescued by shelters.
+When Pit Bulls have served their purpose, they are killed or left to die alone.

 Most of these dogs live secluded and are on heavy chains tied to something.
 ASPCA adds that a ” Dirt ring around the dog or dogs chained inches apart from one another may exist.”

-They also explain that ” Pit bull-mix-type dogs weighing approximately 40-50 lbs.” are often used and that dogs penned in secluded areas are intentionally kept away from the public.
+They also explain that ” Pit bull-mix-type dogs weighing approximately 40-50 pounds” are often used and that dogs penned in secluded areas are intentionally kept away from the public.

 Why do they spray paint bait dogs?